wendahere/JAWS/Sean.md

 3. If batteries were connected in series, they would not drain simultaneously, instead, the first battery would be the one to drain first. **Thus, the batteries would be in different voltages and would lead to overcharging.
 So all the more to get another charging module.**
 4. Reading the datasheet for the charging module, I found out that it has battery protection, meaning that it has a measure to deal with overcharging.
 However, the module battery protection only kicks in if the battery's voltage has reached 4.2 volts. **That means if my battery's max voltage(achieved when it reaches max capacity) is less than 4.2 volts, the battery is not protected at all, casuing overcharging**

-To conclude, I would need a circuit that
+To conclude, I would need to make two modes for my power circuit, the first mode is for charging, the second mode is for powering up the motor.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUzOTQ3NzQwOSwtMTI5MTkyNzYzOCwzMz
+eyJoaXN0b3J5IjpbMTMxNjc5MTMxOSwxNTM5NDc3NDA5LC0xMj
-k0MDkwOTcsLTE1ODIyMTE4NzcsLTY1MDExMjUxOSwxMDk2MDQz
+kxOTI3NjM4LDMzOTQwOTA5NywtMTU4MjIxMTg3NywtNjUwMTEy
-NTYzLDExMTQ2ODE5ODgsNjMwNTA4NzkzLC01NDIxMTA4OTgsMj
+NTE5LDEwOTYwNDM1NjMsMTExNDY4MTk4OCw2MzA1MDg3OTMsLT
-EyMzQ2OTgsMTk0MjEzNDE0MiwxOTA0NTIyNzU3LDE4MDQ1NDk3
+U0MjExMDg5OCwyMTIzNDY5OCwxOTQyMTM0MTQyLDE5MDQ1MjI3
-MDIsLTE3MzIwMTAyNjQsOTEyODY3MzYyLC01ODY2Mzg1MzcsMT
+NTcsMTgwNDU0OTcwMiwtMTczMjAxMDI2NCw5MTI4NjczNjIsLT
-MzNjMzODMyNCwxNjI0MzQ3NDUwLDE5OTE5ODU3ODYsLTMzNTA2
+U4NjYzODUzNywxMzM2MzM4MzI0LDE2MjQzNDc0NTAsMTk5MTk4
-NDQxNV19
+NTc4Nl19
 -->